CFL: 9th season

 (Calgary) Jorden earned West Division all-star honours despite playing just nine full games before suffering a season-ending knee injury against Edmonton in the Labour Day Classic.
-Though he played barely half the season, Jorden ranked fourth in the West with 944 receiving yards and he was sixth in the division with six touchdown catches.
+Though he played barely half the season, Jorden ranked fourth in the West with 944 receiving yards and was sixth in the division with six touchdown catches.
 He established a franchise single-game record with a 249-yard performance against the Winnipeg Blue Bombers in Week 11.
 Jorden had 11 receptions of at least 30 yards and 22 catches that allowed the Stamps to convert second downs.
-He was a CFL player of the week in Weeks 8 and 11 and he was the CFL’s player of the month in August after making 20 catches for 500 yards in three games.
+He was a CFL player of the week in Weeks 8 and 11 and the CFL’s player of the month in August after making 20 catches for 500 yards in three games.

-(Calgary) Jorden started 10 games and had 52 catches for 717 yards and six receiving touchdowns.
+(Calgary) Jorden played and started 10 games and had 52 catches for 717 yards and six receiving touchdowns.
 He also had one carry for one yard and a touchdown and a two-point convert reception.
 He was placed on the six-game injury list prior to Game 7.
 Jorden started both post-season games and had 100-yard performances in both contests.
 He had six catches for 111 yards – as well as one carry for 17 yards – in the Western Final and six catches for 117 yards and a touchdown in the Grey Cup.

 (Calgary) Jorden played nine games (eight starts) and had 42 catches for 580 yards and three touchdowns.
 He also had one rush for six yards, a two-point convert catch and a blocked punt.
 Jorden started in the Western Final and had five catches for 52 yards and hauled in a two-point convert.
 He also started in the Grey Cup and had five catches for 75 yards.
-He was the team’s leading receiver in Game 1 and scored his first CFL touchdown.
+He was the team’s leading receiver in Week 1 and scored his first career touchdown.

 (Calgary) Jorden played two games (one start) and had two catches for six yards.
 He was on the reserve list for Games 4 and 5 and spent time on both the one-game injury list and practice roster.